 Since Shinto has no verbalized doctrine, there are no scriptures.
 Therefore, they do not preach like priests at temples.

-However, they do recite “norito” or prayers of thanksgiving, to convey their wishes to the gods.
+However, they recite “norito” or prayers of thanksgiving to convey their wishes to the gods.

 Buddhism

-In Buddhism, on the other hand, the priest is a monk, and his main role is to preach teachings.
-Let alone his training to be enlightened.
+In Buddhism, on the other hand, the priest is a monk, and his primary role is to preach teachings, not to mention his training to be enlightened.

 Monks also give sutras at funerals and manage temples and cemeteries.
 Sutras are scriptures that record the teachings of Buddha.

 They are generally called “Obo-san” (monks).
-Especially, people call the one who preaches the teachings “Osho” (honorific title of chief monk).
+People especially call the one who preaches the teachings “Osho” (the honorific title of chief monk).
 Those who live and work in temples are called “Jushoku” (chief monk).
 Female monks are called “Ama” (nuns).

 Scenes in Life Rituals